 Further, community housing typically includes several other measures to ensure that everyone in the house remains sober and on the right track.
 This could include random drug testing, house meetings, and working to ensure that people keep up with the support groups they need to stay sober.

 Recovery doesn’t stop after you exit treatment.
 Addiction recovery programs teach people the skills they need to stay sober, but you have to put these principles into action after rehab.
 This could mean different things for different people, including:

 - Attending sober support groups

 - Meeting with a therapist regularly

 - Keeping up with medications that support your mental health or recovery

 - Staying away from places that could trigger you to relapse

 Before leaving treatment, make sure you have a plan in place to continue your recovery practices.

-When you’re ready to start receiving care, contact us directly by calling 844.904.3485.
+When you’re ready to start receiving care, contact us by calling 844.904.3485 or reaching out online.
 From the moment you reach out to the day you discharge, our experienced team will be there to support your new life in recovery and help you to break free from addiction.